GStreamer/gstreamer/sdk-android-tutorial-video.md

 size from the surface itself, so we do not need to bother about it here.
-We need to call `gst_video_overlay_expose()` twice because of the way the surface changes propagate down the OpenGL ES / EGL pipeline (The only video sink available for Android in the GStreamer SDK uses OpenGL ES).
+We need to call `gst_video_overlay_expose()` twice because of the way the surface changes propagate down the OpenGL ES / EGL pipeline (The only video sink available for Android in GStreamer uses OpenGL ES).
 By the time we call the first expose, the surface that the sink will pick up still contains the old size.